Homeless/Foster Youth

 - Attend either the local school or the school of origin, if this is in the best interest (the school of origin is the school the child attended when they were permanently housed or the school in which the child was last enrolled)

-- Receive transportation to and the from school if getting to school is a hardship
+- Receive transportation to and from school if getting to school is a hardship

 - Receive free lunch program